brauner/man-pages-md/move_mount.md

 possible to first create a mount tree consisting only of private mounts and configuring the desired propagation layout afterwards.

+**MOVE_MOUNT_BENEATH** (since Linux 6.5)
+Move a mount beneath the current top mount in a mount stack.
+After moving a mount beneath the top mount it is possible to unmount the top mount and reveal the mount that was moved beneath it earlier.
+This allows to seamlessly upgrade mounts.

+The following restrictions apply:

+* Mounts cannot be moved beneath the rootfs.
+This restriction encompasses the rootfs but also **chroot**(2), and **pivot_root**(2).
+  To mount a mount beneath the rootfs or a chroot **pivot_root**(2) must be used.
+* The path to mount beneath must be a mount.
+However, the mount cannot be a detached mount gotten via **OPEN_TREE_CLONE** from **open_tree**(2).
+* The top mount and its current parent mount must be in the caller's mount namespace.
+* The caller must be unable to unmount the current to mount to prove that they could reveal the underlying mount.
+* The propagation tree is calculated based on the parent mount of the current top mount.
+* It is not possible to move a mount beneath a top mount if the parent mount of the current top mount propagates to the top mount itself.
+  This would otherwise cause the mount to move beneath the top mount to propagate on top of the current top mount defeating the purpose of mounting beneath the top mount.
+* It is not possible to move a mount beneath the top mount if the parent of the top mount propagates to the mount that is supposed to mounted on top of it.
+This would otherwise cause a similar overmounting problem as mentioned earlier.
+* It is not possible to move a mount beneath if it has been overmounted in the meantime as this would create shadow mounts, i.e., two mounts mounted on the same parent mount at the same mountpoint.

 # EXAMPLES

 The **move_mount**() function can be used like the following: